 • public health

 Credits may include those required for support science and mathematics, as applicable.
-The minor must be approved by the University.
 The student is welcome to take additional courses in other departments as electives.
 Students are encouraged to develop teamwork, communication, computer and problem-solving skills.
 This degree may be earned in eight semesters if students average 15 hours per semester.

 COURSE TITLE S.H.